The Dow Academy Difference

 Courage.
 Creativity.
 Community.

-Building on a solid 25 year foundation of successful teaching and curriculum delivery leading to successful completion of Primary School Leaving Certificate and the Cambridge Certificate.
+The Dow Academy is building on an impressive 25 year foundation of teaching and curriculum delivery leading to the successful completion of Primary School Leaving Certificate and the International General Certificate of Secondary Education (IGCSE).

 The Dow Academy Fellowship